Independent physicians

-You didn't go to medical school to manage billing software, negotiate leases, or chase insurance denials.
+You didn\u2019t go to medical school to manage billing software, negotiate leases, or chase insurance denials.
 HHS handles every non-clinical function so you can focus on what you trained for.

-Administrative Overload
+Administrative overload

 The average independent physician spends 15+ hours per week on non-clinical tasks.
 That’s time away from patients, family, and the medicine you love.

-Revenue Leakage
+Revenue leakage

-Compliance Risk
+Compliance risk

 HIPAA, OSHA, and payer regulations change constantly.
 One audit or breach can cost more than a full year of compliance management.

-Growth Ceiling
+Growth ceiling

-What HHS Does for You
+What HHS does for you

 Billing, credentialing, HR, compliance, and technology — managed by HHS specialists so your staff focuses on patients, not paperwork.